JulKoroleva/CaesarCipher/README.md

 3. Navigate to the project directory.
     `cd CaesarCipher`
- 4. Build the Docker image for the Caesar Cipher App.
+ 4. Build the Docker image for the Caesar Cipher app.
  `docker build -t caesar-cipher-app .`
  5. Run the Docker container with the built image.
  `docker run -p 8080:80 caesar-cipher-app`